Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 In the future, any connections you make to Libera.Chat with your certificate will be logged into your account automatically.
 Optionally, or if you wish to [connect via Tor](/guides/connect), you can enable SASL with the `EXTERNAL` mechanism.

+## Troubleshooting

+### Expecting an rsa key

+This can happen if your client does not support the `ed25519` algorithm.
+If you wish to continue with this client, you will need to replace your certificate using the same command as above, but with `rsa:4096` in place of `ed25519`.